QFT without infinities and hierarchy problem: ``Naturalness'' and ``calculability'' of the Higgs mass.

+The belief in the power of naturalness considerations receives enormous boosts from the success of its alleged predictions in the context of effective field theories.
+Here we first sketch the standard argument, and then we comment on it.

+In standard reasoning, one computes quantum corrections to the measured (small) mass of some scalar particle within the cutoff regularisation.
+This gives a result proportional to $\Lambda^2$, where $\Lambda$ is the cut-off of the loop integral.
+This cut-off is now given a physical interpretation: it is the scale where an underlying UV theory begins to manifest itself.
+Naturalness then prescribes that such loop corrections can at most be as large as the measured number itself, but not larger.
+That would be unnatural: to explain a measured number, two much larger numbers (tree value and loop correction) should almost cancel each other.
+"Naturally" setting the quantum corrections equal to the measured number then yields the scale of new physics $\Lambda$.

 A well-known example involves the mass difference between the charged and neutral pions.
-According to the naturalness argument, this difference receives a quadratically divergent electromagnetic contribution (from a photon loop) of the order \be m_{\pi^+}^2 - m_{\pi^0}^2 = \frac{3 \alpha}{4\pi}\cdot \Lambda^2, \ee with $\alpha$ the fine structure constant and $\Lambda$ is taken as the cut-off at which the theory breaks down.
-Naturalness prescribes: either there is new physics at energy scales below $\Lambda$ that cuts the quadratic divergences at scales above $\Lambda$, or there is some fine-tuning going on.
+This difference receives a quadratically divergent electromagnetic contribution (from a photon loop) of the order \be m_{\pi^+}^2 - m_{\pi^0}^2 = \frac{3 \alpha}{4\pi}\cdot \Lambda^2, \ee with $\alpha$ the fine structure constant and $\Lambda$ is taken as the cut-off at which the theory breaks down.
 Inserting the small pion mass difference at the left-hand side gives $\Lambda \leq 850$ MeV.
-And, indeed, before hitting this cut-off, at $770$ MeV one encounters the $\rho$-meson, providing an argument in favour of the first scenario.
+And, indeed, before hitting this cut-off, at $770$ MeV one encounters the $\rho$-meson.

 Another example is in the context of mixing between kaon mesons, first pointed out in \cite{Gaillard}.
 For the mixing between the ``long" and ``short" states of neutral kaons, we also have a quadratically divergent contribution \be \frac{M_{K^0_L}-M_{K^0_S}}{M_{K^0_L}} = \frac{G_F^2 f_K^2}{6\pi^2}\sin{\theta_c}^2 \cdot \Lambda^2, \ee with $f_K$ the kaon decay constant and $\theta_c$ the Cabibbo angle.
 The observed $\mathcal{O}\left(10^{-15}\right)$ ``unnatural" value at the left hand side corresponds to $\Lambda \simeq 2$ GeV.
-Indeed, at around $1.2$ GeV the charm quark shows up, marking the cut-off of the effective kaon-theory and thereby providing an explanation for the small value measured at the left-hand side of the equation.
+Indeed, at around $1.2$ GeV the charm quark shows up, marking the cut-off of the effective kaon theory and thereby providing an explanation for the small value measured at the left-hand side of the equation.

+Playing this same game for the Higgs mass, taking into account loop corrections from the top quark, the $W$ and $Z$ bosons and the Higgs itself gives \be \delta m_h^2 = \frac{3 G_F}{4\sqrt{2}\pi^2}\left( 4m_t^2-2m_W^2-m_Z^2 - m_H^2 \right). \ee Requiring that this loop correction does not exceed the measured value $m_H=125~{\rm GeV}$ yields the prediction $\Lambda\simeq 500~{\rm GeV}$ as the scale where new physics should come in.